JuhJuhButts/BruhBot/README.md

 ## To-do list:
 - Punishment system (kick, ban, etc.) and hall of fame
 - help command
 - fun stuff like polls and games

-If you have an idea for BruhBot, head over to issues.
+If you have an idea for BruhBot, head over to issues and make a feature request.